Kagiri2/Kagiri2/README.md

 Location: Queens, NYC
 Favorite Language: Python
 Favorite Food: Asian Food
 📫 Reach me at leed22@rpi.edu
+⚡ Fun fact: I am an epic gamer.
 <!--
 **Kagiri2/Kagiri2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.